CoRoSoN-Kit/CoRoSoN-Kit/README.md

 * LEGO®[^lego] MINDSTORMS®[^lego] is retired.
 * Let's develop components helping RoboCupJunior newcomers participate.

+*Note: We only give instructions for components here, which have to be built by teams themselves.
+So it is not as easy as using LEGO®[^lego] MINDSTORMS®[^lego].*

 ## Motivation

 Let's start with the objective of the RoboCup: